krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

     - AWS has 100+ Direct Connect locations worldwide.
 Choose the one closest to your data center.
     - Access resources in any of the AWS regions
     - For Critical workloads, use two Direct Connect locations (location or device failure)
+- A Direct Connect gateway is a global resource that __allows VPCs in any AWS Region (except China) to connect to Direct Connect via virtual private gateways__ (VGWs).
+- By connecting both Direct Connect links to the same DX gateway and associating the __VGWs of all relevant VPCs, the company can enable transitive routing across Regions and between on-premises locations and VPCs__ — without setting up complex peering or custom VPN appliances.

 - __Combine Direct Connect and a VPN connection__: In this case, you're actually using a VPN connection over your Direct Connect link.
 Why would you do that?
 Well, you get an encrypted tunnel over your Direct Connect connection.
 So, it's more secure in theory at least than Direct Connect alone.